maxpiva/Kaizoku.NET/README.md

 ## 🎯 What It Does

-Kaizoku.NET is a **series manager** that prioritizes simplicity, speed, and reliability — just like the original Kaizoku — but with powerful new features under the hood.
+Kaizoku.NET is a **series manager** that prioritizes simplicity, speed, and reliability, just like the original Kaizoku, but with powerful new features under the hood.

 It uses the power of **Suwayomi Server** and **MIHON extensions** to connect with multiple sources.